gearglow/ReptiliaWithATwist/The List - Notes.md

 Observational thinker (what is it like?)

-Good enough to monkey-patch spellcode in flight.
+Good enough to monkey-patch spells in flight.

 Born 1980-10-11

+AKA:

+- Moonbeam
+- Hecate